Selection and parallel trends: Setup, selection mechanism, and examples

 \section{Setup, selection mechanism, and examples}

-We consider the classical DiD setup with two groups and two periods and abstract from covariates.
-We discuss the role of covariates in Section \ref{sec:covariates} and generalize our results to DiD designs with multiple groups and multiple periods in Appendix \ref{app: general did}.
+In the main text, we consider the classical DiD setup with two groups and two periods, where the selection decision is made at the same level as the unit of observation.
+We extend our results to settings with disaggregate data (e.g., on individuals) where the selection decision is made at a more aggregate level (e.g., at the state level) in Appendix \ref{app:disaggregate} as well as to DiD designs with multiple groups and multiple periods in Appendix \ref{app: general did}.

 Let $D_{it}$ and $Y_{it}$ denote the treatment status and outcome for unit $i\in \{1,\dots,n\}$ in period $t\in \{1,2\}$.
 Here the index $i$ refers to the unit making the decision to select into treatment.
-This could be an individual or a more aggregate administrative unit, such as county or state.
-See Appendix \ref{app:disaggregate} for a discussion of DiD designs where the data are available at the disaggregate level (e.g., individual level), while the selection decision is made at the aggregate level (e.g., state level).
+This could be an individual or a more aggregate administrative unit, such as a county or state.
 The treatment group ($G_i=1$) selects the treatment path $D_i=(0,1)$; the control group ($G_i=0$) selects $D_i=(0,0)$.
 The potential outcomes with and without the treatment are $Y_{it}(1)$ and $Y_{it}(0)$, respectively.\footnote{To focus attention on the role of the parallel trends assumption, we assume that there are no anticipatory effects.
 This is a standard assumption in the DiD literature.
-See, for example, \citet{roth_et_al_DiD_survey} for a discussion.}
+See, for example, \citet{roth_et_al_DiD_survey} for a discussion.} We abstract from covariates for now to focus on the issues arising from selection on time-invariant and time-varying unobservables.
+We discuss the additional implications of including covariates in Appendix \ref{app:covariates}.

 We consider the standard parallel trends assumption.
 Throughout the paper, we assume that all relevant moments exist and $\{Y_{i1}(0),Y_{i2}(0),G_i\}$ is i.i.d. across $i$. \begin{customass}{PT} The (unconditional) parallel trends assumption holds: \end{customass} Under Assumption \ref{ass:PT}, the average treatment effect on the treated group in period $t=2$, $\att\equiv E[Y_{i2}(1)-Y_{i2}(0)|G_i=1]$, is identified from the ``difference-in-differences'' as follows: